 How Does Harley Transmission Work?

-Transmission fluid is a cooling agent to keep the transmission system cool even at high speeds.
+Transmission fluid is a cooling agent that keeps the transmission system cool even at high speeds.
 Premium transmission oil is important to protect the transmission and keep it running smoothly.
 Using poor-quality transmission oil can damage the Harley Davidson 6-speed transmission.
 A Harley-Davidson transmission oil’s most commonly used viscosity is 20W50 or 40W60.
 People determine engine oil weight by its viscosity, which is the thickness of the oil.

 How Much Does A Bottle Of Motor Oil Cost?